Rettroix/Spyrofanworks/_posts/2016-9-2- Site Updates - 2nd September 2016 - Grand Opening.markdown

           <h4>Spyro fangame Created by Pinballdude97 and FaithSDK</h4>
           <p class="meta"><small>&nbsp;<em class="fa fa-calendar-o"></em>Sep 2, 2016</small></p>
           <hr/>
-          <div class="post"> Spyro fangame Created by Pinballdude97 One of the most high quality Spyro fangame being developed right now.
+          <div class="post">One of the most high quality Spyro fangame being developed right now.
 The graphics and animation are outstanding and the mechanics already rival the original games, even though it's so early in development. <a href="{{ site.baseurl }}/fangames/mortasmayhem.html">CLICK HERE TO GO TO PAGE</a>
 </div>
         </div>
       </div>